 By KBB.com Editors

-If you like saving money but won't sacrifice very much to do so, you'll be excited to see just how well the 2008 Kia Sedona stacks up against some of the category's finest.
+If you like saving money but don't want to sacrifice comfort and niceties to do so, you'll be excited to see just how well the 2010 Kia Sedona stacks up against some of the category's finest.

 The Sedona's up-front collection of knobs and buttons isn't as attractive as some of its competitors' and its biggest disadvantage is its mediocre (but improving) resale value.